capstone-mgh/capstone-mgh.github.io/ml.md

 ### Generated Masks

 The input volume is a 10x128x128 binary mask of the segmentation polygon.
-Below are ten samples animated in the z-direction.
+Below are 6 samples animated in the z-direction.

 ![gif](images/ml/1.gif)
 ![gif](images/ml/2.gif)